ownego/polaris-vue/docs/components/Avatar/README.md

 ## Related components

 - To visually group content in a layout section, [use the card component](/components/Card)
-- To lay out a set of smaller components in a row, [use the vertical stack component](/components/VerticalStack)
 - To lay out form fields, [use the form layout component](/components/FormLayout)

 </div>